googleinterns/step168-2020/README.md

 - routing with COVID-19 information
 - heat map functionality based on various COVID-19 data points (confirmed, active, deaths, recovered, per capita)

+## Run and Deploy
+Videomap uses maven to build and deploy.
+The project id and version along with dependencies and other settings can be found in [pom.xml](pom.xml).
+The easiest way to test Videomap is to use Cloud Shell as it has gcloud and dependencies preinstalled.
+### Testing Servlets
+Run

+`mvn test`

+### Testing Servlets + Webpage
+Run

+`mvn package appengine:run`

+Then if on Cloud Shell, click on the webpreview button in the upper right corner.

+### Deploy to App Engine
+Run

+`mvn package appengine:deploy`

 ## Technologies and APIs used
 ### Front End:
 - [Javascript](https://en.wikipedia.org/wiki/JavaScript)